Why Study Theology The Importance of Biblical Knowledge

 Notice Jesus’ intolerance towards the Sadducees who differed from Him concerning the doctrine of the resurrection:

 Jesus replied, “You are in error because you do not know the Scriptures or the power of God” (Mt 22:29).

-We are also to know the scriptures in order to teach others.
+We must also know the scriptures in order to teach others.